Thursday, June 16, 2022

 Cost: FREE for Old Sturbridge Village and Coggeshall Farm Museum members.
 Must be a member to join the live webinar.

 For centuries, Americans have celebrated their history and public identity with parades.
-Marching politicians and soldiers, stirring music, colorful flags, and banners, ornamented fire engines, costumed school children, and colorful floats set forth on the stage of town after town to symbolize traditions and values that Americans hold dear.
+Marching politicians and soldiers, stirring music, colorful flags and banners, ornamented fire engines, costumed school children, and colorful floats set forth on the stage of town after town to symbolize traditions and values that Americans hold dear.
 Sometimes sophisticated, often naïve, and occasionally hilarious, parade presentations present stories of deep meaning to those involved.
-In this webinar, Jane Nylander will share highlights from the intensive research distilled in her engaging new book, “The Best Ever!”
+In this webinar, Jane Nylander will share highlights and answer questions about the intensive research distilled in her engaging new book, “The Best Ever!”
 Parades in New England, 1788-1940.

 About Jane Nylander: